 In preparing the financial statements of the Company, transactions in currencies other than the Company's functional currency (foreign currencies) are recorded at the rates of exchange prevailing at the dates of the transactions.
 At each reporting date, monetary items denominated in foreign currencies are retranslated at the rates prevailing at the balance sheet date.
-Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing at the date when the fair value was determined.
-Nonmonetary items that are measured in terms of historical cost in a foreign currency are not retranslated.
+Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing at the balance sheet monetary items that are measured in terms of historical cost in a foreign currency are not retranslated.